juttle/juttle/docs/reference/cli.md

 `juttle` is the command line interface for running juttle programs.
 It reads data from configured backends via adapters, executes juttle programs, and provides terminal-oriented visualizations that allow you to view the output of programs.

-For more complex visualizations, you can use [outrigger](https://github.com/juttle/outrigger), which provides browser-based visualizations and support for [input controls](../concepts/inputs.md).
+For more complex visualizations, you can use [juttle engine](https://github.com/juttle/juttle-engine), which provides browser-based visualizations and support for [input controls](../concepts/inputs.md).

 ## Usage